Sirojiddinov07/DesignPatterns/README.md

 Prototype: The original object that is cloned to create new objects.
 Client: The part of the code that requests the cloning of objects.

+## Behavioral patterns are design patterns that focus on communication between objects, and the ways in which objects collaborate to achieve a common goal.
+These patterns help to manage complex control flows and interactions between objects, and provide a way to separate the responsibilities of different objects in a system.

+# Command Design

+## The Command Design Pattern is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This pattern allows for the decoupling of objects that send commands from objects that execute them, making it easier to implement actions such as undo/redo, logging, and queueing.

+## Key Components:
+Command Interface: Declares the execute() method.
+Concrete Commands: Implement the Command interface, defining specific actions.
+Invoker: Requests the command to execute an action.
+Receiver: Contains the actual logic to perform the action.
+Client: Creates ConcreteCommand objects and associates them with the receiver.